-Starting with filmmaker, producer and tutor, Mark Aitken, Mark teaches Ideas for Successful Photography and Ideas for Successful Scriptwriting.
+Starting with filmmaker, producer and tutor, Mark Aitken, Mark teaches Ideas for Successful Photography and Film and Fine Art.
 Here is Mark’s photography and scriptwriting recommendations to help you start and keep busy during these unusual times.

 To help with your photography ideas, Mark suggests following the hashtag #massisolationformat.